pcbrendel/pcbrendel.github.io/Sel.md

 title: Adjustment for Selection Bias
 ---

-# Adjustment for Selection Bias
 ### Full code used in this analysis is available [here](https://github.com/pcbrendel/biasanalysis)

-Generate a dataset with a sample size of 100,000.
+First, generate a dataset with a sample size of 100,000.
 The following binary variables are defined:

 * X = Exposure (1 = exposed, 0 = not exposed)
 * Y = Outcome (1 = outcome, 0 = no outcome)